-CASA for Children of Multnomah, Washington, and Columbia Counties
+CASA for Children of Multnomah, Washington, Columbia, and Tillamook Counties

-We advocate for the best interests of abused and neglected children who are in foster care.
-We dedicate our resources to recruiting, training, and supporting citizen advocates to provide quality advocacy to as many children as we can.
+We advocate for the best interests of children who have experienced abuse and neglect and who are in foster care.
+We dedicate our resources to recruiting, training, and supporting citizen advocates (Court Appointed Special Advocates) to provide quality advocacy to as many children as we can.

 Bottom Line for Portland